A Question Asked-Is Uganda safe for Australians on a Safari?

 Australian Smart Traveller Site: Homosexual relations are illegal in Uganda and are not tolerated.
 Westerners have been prosecuted for homosexual activity in Uganda.

 Our Response: In Uganda, what happens in the house, stays in the house.
 People do talk about their sex life.
 Public affection is a big no. President Museveni has never kissed his wife in public.
 Gay Travelers on Safari have no difficulty.
 That is something that the Uganda Tourism Board has stated again and again.
-Uganda, though seen through lenses of the misguided so-called “Kill the Gays Bill which was inspired by American Evangelicals is quite tolerant.
+Though seen through lenses of the misguided so-called “Kill the Gays Bill, which was inspired by American Evangelicals, Uganda is quite tolerant.
 Tanzania does not welcome Gays; in Kenya, they are still incarcerated.
 The Ugandan LGBT Community is harassed.
 Gay Tourists are not asked their Sexual Status on arrival in Uganda.
 They are being given a Tourist Visa like all others.

 Culturally in most of Africa, Homosexuality is frowned upon and not culturally accepted.
 One must point out that most laws about Homosexuality were written by the British, French, Belgian, Portuguese Colonial governments and are still on the books today.